Vynax/posd2020f_midterm_1/README.md

 ```
 template<class Filter>
 std::deque<Node*> filterNode(Node* node, Filter filter) {
-    // access the shape with iterator pattern.
+    // access the node with iterator pattern.
     // DO NOT use Type Checking or Dynamic Type that would violate OCP to implement the function.
-    // return the shapes under the input shape tree sturctur that match the given filter.
+    // return the nodes under the input node tree sturctur that match the given filter.
-    // throw std::string "Only folder can filter node!" when the input shape is not iterable.
+    // throw std::string "Only folder can filter node!" when the input node is not iterable.
 }

 class SizeFilter {